-WVCHIP's average cost per child for State Fiscal Year 2018 was \$2,313.
+WVCHIP's average cost per child for State Fiscal Year 2019 was \$2,322.
 This amount represents the average cost per child based on a "rolling enrollment" calculation and is not adjusted for the total unduplicated enrollment in the program for the year.
-This average increased 3.6% over the prior year and resulted from all factors discussed above.
+This average increased slightly be 0.4% over the prior year and resulted from all factors discussed above.
 The fluctuation in the average cost per child during the year is illustrated in a chart on page 20.